-A city with a long history and a vibrant culture, the port city of Veracruz offers plenty of diversions for visitors.
-From strolling the Malecon to visiting nearby ruins and UNESCO World Heritage sites, you'll find plenty to see and do in Veracruz.
+Veracruz is known as a city with a warm welcoming atmosphere, and afro-Caribbean rhythms.
+The port city has a long and interesting history and a vibrant culture, with plenty of diversions for visitors.
+From strolling the Malecón to visiting nearby ruins and UNESCO World Heritage sites, you'll find plenty to see and do in Veracruz.
 Here are our favorite pastimes in this colorful city.

 Listen to Music in the Zocalo

 The people of Veracruz, called "jarochos," are lively and friendly, and the culture here is both laid-back and festive.
 The main square of the Port of Veracruz, called the Zocalo or Plaza de Armas, is the main social center of the city.
 Start your day here with a breakfast served at one of the many outdoor cafes and restaurants, or end the day to the sound of marimba music or dancing to danzón, a unique combination of Cuban rhythms and ballroom dancing.